saspera/IntroClasswTidyData/README.md

 You have three tasks to finish in class today, and one short assignment for Wednesday

 #### Today
-- [ ] Read through the syllabus on Blackboard
+- [ ] Read through the syllabus on Blackboard>Syllabus
-- [ ] Go through the assignment on keeping data tidy (see **Monday Assignment** section below) and submit it to Assignments>XXX
+- [ ] Go through the assignment on keeping data tidy (see **Monday Assignment** section below) and submit on Blackaboard to Blackboard>Assignments>In-Class Activities>January 13>Syllabus, Tidy Data, and Short Survey
 - [ ] Fill out [**_this_ short survey**](https://forms.gle/UASqkAGEi8dAfJvF6) [click the link]

 #### For Wednesday
-- [ ] Complete the **short** worksheet that Dr. Lookingbill hands out at the end of class, where we all remember how fun math is.
+- [ ] Complete the worksheet that Dr. Lookingbill hands out at the end of class.
 I'll collect it at the beginning of class on Wednesday.

 ## Monday Assignment
 ###### Adopted fromm DataCarpentry.org